Planckian bound on quantum dynamical entropy: Abstract

 \section{Abstract}

-We introduce a simple definition of dynamical entropy for quantum systems under continuous monitoring, inspired by Connes, Narnhofer and Thirring.
-It quantifies the amount of information gained about the initial condition.
-A nonzero entropy rate can be obtained by monitoring the thermal fluctuation of an extensive observable in a generic many-body system (away from classical or large $N$ limit).
+We introduce a simplified version of Connes-Narnhofer-Thirring's quantum dynamical entropy for quantum systems.
+It quantifies the amount of information gained about the initial condition from continuously monitoring an observable.
+A nonzero entropy growth rate can be obtained by monitoring the thermal fluctuation of an extensive observable in a generic many-body system, away from classical or large $N$ limits.
 We explicitly compute the entropy rate in the thermodynamic and long-time limit, in terms of the two-point correlation functions.
 We conjecture a universal Planckian bound for the entropy rate.
 Related results on the purification rate are also obtained.

 \textbf{Introduction}.
-The dynamical entropy of Kolmogorov and Sinai~\cite{kolmogorov,sinai1959,sinai2009} is an important concept in classical mechanics and thermodynamics.
+The dynamical entropy of Kolmogorov and Sinai (KS)~\cite{kolmogorov,sinai1959,sinai2009} is an important concept in classical mechanics and thermodynamics.
 It can be defined as the amount of information that an observer may gain about the initial condition by continuously monitoring the system.
 The dynamical entropy is a fundamental diagnosis of classical chaos~\cite{walters2000introduction}.
 The butterfly effect amplifies arbitrarily small details of the initial condition, and makes them observable at late time.
 This leads to a nonzero dynamical entropy rate, which is quantitatively tied to the Lyapunov exponents by Pesin's relation~\cite{pesin2008}.
-Relations have been established with thermodynamic entropy production~\cite{latora-baranger} and transport~\cite{latora-baranger,gaspard-nicolis}.
+Further relations have been established with thermodynamic entropy production~\cite{latora-baranger} and transport~\cite{latora-baranger,gaspard-nicolis}.